Yukitty/minetest-system_time/README.md

 /set world_start_time 6000
 ```

 Day/night cycle will run hourly, with the start of every hour marked by sunrise, and sunset around the half hour.
+This means that if night time is "dangerous" on your server, players will always know whether it is "safe" to log in or not by just looking at their local clock, regardless of what time zone they're in.

 ```
 /set time_speed 72